caffeine-suite/caffeine-script/README.md

 ### with

-* Instead of: The first 5-20 lines of every file is just code for extracting values from libraries.
+Currently, the first 5-20 lines of all my files is wasted extracting values from libraries.
 These need to be constantly updated as I use new parts from my libraries in each file.
-Also, they tend to accumulate junk over time.
-I rarely remove extracted values no longer need.
+Also, they tend to accumulate junk over time; I rarely remove extracted values no longer need.

-* Auto extract from libraries using 'with'
+'with' solves this
 ```coffeescript
 # CoffeeScript
 {merge} = Foundation